Hand in My Pocket: Chart performance

-Elsewhere, the song debuted at number 49 in Australia, and peaked at number 13, staying there for two consecutive weeks.
-The song debuted at number 39 in New Zealand and peaked at number seven, the only country outside of North America where it reached the top ten.
-The song had moderate success in Europe, debuting at number 56 in Sweden, and only managing to peak at number 45 on the chart.
+Elsewhere, the song debuted at number 49 in Australia and peaked at number 13, staying there for two consecutive weeks.
+The song debuted at number 39 in New Zealand and peaked at number 7, the only country outside of North America where it reached the Top 10.
+The song had moderate success in Europe, debuting at number 56 in Sweden and peaking at number 45 on the chart.
 It also peaked at number 39 in France, staying on the chart for five weeks, and number 86 in the Netherlands with five weeks on that chart.

 "Hand in My Pocket" received moderate to major success worldwide.
-In New Zealand the song peaked at number seven and was certified gold by Recorded Music NZ (RMNZ), for shipments of 15,000 copies.
-The song saw some success in the United Kingdom, debuting and peaking at number 26 on the week ending of October 28, 1995, over the course of the next two weeks "Hand in My Pocket", fell to number 37 then number 54, spending a total of three weeks on the chart.
+In New Zealand, the song peaked at number 7 and was certified Platinum by Recorded Music NZ (RMNZ), for shipments of 30,000 copies.
+The song saw some success in the United Kingdom, debuting and peaking at number 26 on the week ending of October 28, 1995.
+Over the course of the next two weeks, "Hand in My Pocket" fell to number 37 then number 54, spending a total of three weeks on the chart.
+In 2023, the song was certified Gold by the BPI for sales of over 400,000 units in the UK.